 Now the fuel line is purged.

 Remove the funnel, and make sure diesel is full to the very top of the middle hole (MAKE SURE ITS FULL TO THE VERY TOP) then fit the middle fuel line back on to the filter.

-Then start the engine, dont touch the accelerator pedal, it should fire,
+Then start the engine, dont touch the accelerator pedal, it should fire, mine did

-it just would not fire at all, when i tried this method, it started within 5 seconds.
+I hope this helps someone out, i had major trouble getting mine to start, it just would not fire at all, when i tried this method, it started within 5 seconds.

 sarah newman: Thanks sooooooo much for showing me the RIGHT way and not the Haynes way!

 The book says start the van. dont worry its self priming!